AI Resume Screening: How I Scored 6,000+ Candidates Without Reading Every Resume

 This layered approach - score, ask follow-up, score again, interview, score again - means each round adds context and precision.
 Early rounds are broad and automated.
 Later rounds are narrow and human-driven.

-By this point, you're talking to the top 10-20 candidates out of your original 400+.
+By this point, you're talking to the top 10-20 candidates out of your original pool.

-You screened 400 candidates and hired one.
-What happens to the 15 others who were genuinely strong but didn't get the offer?
+You shortlisted dozens of strong candidates and hired one.
+What happens to the others who were genuinely strong but didn't get the offer?

 Tag them.
 Keep them in your talent pipeline.
 Set up a nurture campaign to stay in touch - a brief check-in every few months.